Kersti Heinloo: Film and television

 Kersti Heinloo made her film debut in a small role in the 1998 Sulev Keedus directed drama Georgica.
 This was followed by a starring role as Monika, opposite actor Mait Malmsten, in the 2002 Marko Raat directed action-adventure Agent Sinikael (English release title: Agent Wild Duck).
 Other starring roles include that of Tuule in the Marko Raat directed 2010 drama Nuga and the 2011 TTV six-part satirical comedy television mini-series Teise mehe pea, directed by Roman Baskin and co-starring Jan Uuspõld.
 Heinloo is possibly best recalled by television audiences as the character Maria in the Kanal 2 drama eries Pilvede all, a role she played from 2010 until 2015.
 In 2016, she appeared in the Anu Aun directed drama film Polaarpoiss.
+In 2023, she appeared as Ülle in the Mart Kivastik penned and directed comedy feature film Taevatrepp.
 In 2017, she provided the voice of Mother in the Sulev Keedus directed drama film Mehetapja/Süütu/Vari and in 2019, had a starring role in the Urmas Eero Liiv-directed horror film Kiirtee põrgusse.

+In 2024, she appeared as Liise in the Jaak Kilmi directed and Indrek Hargla penned period crime drama feature film Vari; a fictionalized account of poet Juhan Liiv.